Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 - The first step in the plumbing cycle is drawing water from a source, such as a well or a city water supply.

 - The water is then delivered to the home through a system of pipes.
+Hot water is produced by a water heater and delivered through separate piping.

 - Once the water arrives at the home, it enters the fixtures, where it is used for tasks such as cooking, cleaning, and bathing.